-- The balloon catheter is deflated and withdrawn.
+The doctor positions the balloon catheter with stent.
+Then she expands the balloon.
+Finally the doctor deflates the balloon and withdraws the catheter.
 The stent remains behind to hold open the artery and help maintain good blood flow.

 Learn what happens (and what you need to do) before, during, and after this procedure:

 © 2018 Intermountain Healthcare.
 All rights reserved.
 The content presented here is for your information only.
 It is not a substitute for professional medical advice, and it should not be used to diagnose or treat a health problem or disease.
 Please consult your healthcare provider if you have any questions or concerns.

 Get care for low-level urgent conditions through a video chat with a provider, 24/7, on your computer or mobile device.Learn More.

 View wait times and save your place in line at an Intermountain InstaCare location near you.

 If this is an emergency please go to the nearest emergency room or call 911.

 Intermountain Healthcare is a Utah-based, not-for-profit system of 22 hospitals, a Medical Group with more than 1,600 physicians and advanced practice clinicians at about 180 clinics, a health plans division called SelectHealth, and other health services.
 Helping people live the healthiest lives possible, Intermountain is widely recognized as a leader in clinical quality improvement and in efficient healthcare delivery.